The report shows the top 10,000 users for the sorting criteria you apply.

 Respond to specific behavior within a segment

 If other reports indicate noteworthy behavior by a particular segment, you can examine specific users within that segment to get a more detailed understanding of what’s going on.
-For example, if the Audience > Overview report indicates that the 18-24 segment has an unusually high bounce rate or low average session duration compared to other age groups, you can apply that segment to User Explorer, and then take a look at some individual users to see whether they’re bouncing or exiting from the same page or group of pages.
+For example, if the Audience > Overview report indicates that the Users from Brazil segment has an unusually high bounce rate or low average session duration compared to other segments, you can apply that segment to User Explorer, and then take a look at some individual users to see whether they’re bouncing or exiting from the same page or group of pages.